Steve Jobs: Apple II

-The Apple II is an 8-bit home computer, one of the world's first highly successful mass-produced microcomputer products, designed primarily by Wozniak, and Jobs oversaw the development of the Apple II's unusual case and Rod Holt developed the unique power supply.
+The Apple II is an 8-bit home computer, one of the world's first highly successful mass-produced microcomputer products, designed primarily by Wozniak.
+Jobs oversaw the development of the Apple II's unusual case and Rod Holt developed the unique power supply.
 It was introduced in 1977 at the West Coast Computer Faire by Jobs and Wozniak as the first consumer product sold by Apple.
+The Apple II was first sold on June 10, 1977.

-Apple Lisa
+Lisa

-The Lisa is a personal computer developed by Apple from 1978 and sold in the early 1980s.
-It is the first personal computer with a graphical user interface for business users.
-The Lisa sold poorly, at 100,000 units.
+The Lisa is a personal computer developed by Apple from 1978 and sold in the early 1980s to business users.
+It is the first personal computer with a graphical user interface.
+The Lisa sold poorly at 100,000 units, but despite being considered a commercial failure, it received technical acclaim, introducing several advanced features that reappeared on the Macintosh and eventually IBM PC compatibles.
 In 1982, after Jobs was forced out of the Lisa project, he took over the Macintosh project, adding inspiration from Lisa.
 The final Lisa 2/10 was modified and sold as the Macintosh XL.

 Macintosh

 Once he joined the Macintosh team, Jobs took over the project after Wozniak had experienced a traumatic airplane accident and temporarily left the company.
 Jobs launched the Macintosh on January 24, 1984, as the first mass-market personal computer featuring an integral graphical user interface and mouse.
 This first model was later renamed to Macintosh 128k among the prolific series.
 Since 1998, Apple has phased out the Macintosh name in favor of "Mac", though the product family has been nicknamed "Mac" or "the Mac" since inception.
 The Macintosh was introduced by a US$1.5 million Ridley Scott television commercial, "1984".
 It aired during the third quarter of Super Bowl XVIII on January 22, 1984, received as a "watershed event" and a "masterpiece".
 Regis McKenna called the ad "more successful than the Mac itself".
 It uses an unnamed heroine to represent the coming of the Macintosh (indicated by a Picasso-style picture of the computer on her white tank top) to save humanity from the conformity of IBM's domination of the computer industry.
-The ad alludes to George Orwell's novel Nineteen Eighty-Four, which describes a dystopian future ruled by a televised "Big Brother."
+The ad alludes to George Orwell's novel Nineteen Eighty-Four, which describes a dystopian future ruled by a televised "Big Brother".

 The Macintosh, however, was expensive, which hindered its ability to be competitive in a market already dominated by the Commodore 64 for consumers, and the IBM Personal Computer and its accompanying clone market for businesses.
 Macintosh systems still found success in education and desktop publishing and kept Apple as the second-largest PC manufacturer for the next decade.